soramitsukhmer-lab/vault-plugin-catalog-database/.github/README.md

 ## Contributing

-Please follow the JSON Schema format defined in the [soramitsukhmer-lab/vault-plugin-catalog](https://github.com/soramitsukhmer-lab/vault-plugin-catalog) repository.
+Please follow the JSON Schema format defined in `/schema` directory in the [soramitsukhmer-lab/vault-plugin-catalog](https://github.com/soramitsukhmer-lab/vault-plugin-catalog) repository.

 Use tools such like [Visual Studio Code](https://code.visualstudio.com/) will help you to validate the JSON Schema.